A Small Shift, a Big Impact

 After the event

 - Post-event rumination is another time to use mindfulness skills.
 Remind yourself that this is not a helpful use of your time or focus.
-Shift your attention on the present moment.
+Shift your attention to the present moment.

 What would this look like in action?
 One example is someone experiencing high levels of anxiety prior to giving a presentation at work.
 However, giving presentations is a requirement of management, which is an important goal for her.